 Zagar has devoted himself to beautifying the South Street neighborhood since the late 1960s, when he moved to the area with his wife, Julia.
 The couple helped spur the revitalization of the area by renovating derelict buildings and adding colorful mosaics on both private and public walls.
 The Zagars, teamed with other artists and activists, transformed the neighborhood into a prosperous artistic haven and successfully led protests against the addition of a new highway that would have eliminated South Street.
 This period of artistic rebirth was coined the “South Street Renaissance.”
-After the street was saved, Zagar continued creating mosaic murals, resulting in hundreds of public artworks over the next two decades.
+After the street was saved, Zagar continued creating mosaic murals, resulting in hundreds of public artworks over the next five decades.

-In 2008, Philadelphia’s Magic Gardens opened to the public and visitors now have the opportunity to participate in tours, art activities, hands-on interpretive experiences, workshops, concerts, exhibitions, and much more!
+In 2008, Philadelphia’s Magic Gardens opened to the public and visitors now have the opportunity to participate in tours, art activities, hands-on interpretive experiences, workshops, concerts, exhibitions, and much more.

 Though Philadelphia’s Magic Gardens was originally created by Isaiah Zagar, PMG operates independently of Zagar as a 501(c)3 nonprofit art environment.
 Zagar does not own PMG or have a vote on its Board of Directors.
 Philadelphia’s Magic Gardens has its own staff and Board of Directors, and showcases and cultivates the work of various artists and talents from around the world while supporting values that include originality, community, and inspiring others.